datacarpentry/astronomy-python/setup.md

 We will test our environment setup using a test notebook (`test_setup.ipynb`) that you downloaded in the data section.

-In a Terminal or Jupyter Prompt, make sure you are in the `student_download` directory.
+In a Terminal, Jupyter Prompt or Anaconda Prompt, make sure you are in the `student_download` directory.
 To start Jupyter, make sure you have activated your new conda environment, then run:

 ```